Stuart Smith (politician): Political career

+National candidacy and first term, 2014-2027

 It was reported during Smith's tenure as chair of the Winegrowers Association that he was considering running for Parliament in the Kaikōura electorate.
-In 2013, Smith challenged incumbent MP Colin King for National's nomination to contest the electorate.
-He won the nomination and, in the 2014 general election, was elected with a majority of 12,570 votes.
-Smith has held the Kaikōura seat ever since, returning to Parliament in each of the 2017, 2020, and 2023 elections.
+In 2013, Smith successfully challenged incumbent MP Colin King for National's nomination to contest the electorate.
+During the 2014 New Zealand general election, he was elected with a majority of 12,570 votes.

-In his first term, the last of the Fifth National Government, Smith was the deputy chair of the primary production committee (from 2014 to 2017) and the social services committee (in 2017).
-From 2017 to 2023, the National Party was the official opposition.
+During his first term, the last of the Fifth National Government, Smith was the deputy chair of the primary production committee (from 2014 to 2017) and the social services committee (in 2017).

+In opposition, 2017-2023

+Smith retained the Kaikōura seat for the National Party during the 2017 and 2020 New Zealand general elections.
+Between 2017 to 2023, the National Party served as the official parliamentary opposition.
 Smith held party spokesperson roles in the civil defence, Earthquake Commission, immigration, viticulture, climate change, and energy and resources portfolios.

 Two members bills promoted by Smith were debated in Parliament in 2020 and 2023.
 Smith's Insurance (Prompt Settlement of Claims for Uninhabitable Residential Property) Bill proposed imposing a six-month time limit for insurers to make decisions and notify claimants on claims relating to earthquake damaged buildings.
 The bill, first lodged in 2018, was progressed to select committee consideration in July 2020 but Smith later withdrew it after the committee found the government was already undertaking work to address the issue.
 In 2023, the Sale and Supply of Alcohol (Cellar Door Tasting) Amendment Bill was introduced.
 This bill proposed regulatory reforms related to cellar door operations at wineries and was passed at its first reading in a 105–9 vote.

+Fourth term, 2023-present

+During the 2023 New Zealand general election, Smith retained Kaikōura for a fourth term. elections.

-In the 54th New Zealand Parliament, Smith chaired the finance and expenditure committee from December 2023 to February 2025.
+During the 54th New Zealand Parliament, Smith chaired the finance and expenditure committee from December 2023 to February 2025.
 In March 2025 he became Senior Whip of the National Party and Chief Government Whip.

+In April 2026, it was reported by Radio New Zealand, The Spinoff and The New Zealand Herald that Smith had been "ghosted" by Prime Minister Christopher Luxon.
+As Senior Whip, Smith reportedly attempted to alert Luxon to "flagging caucus support" during a parliamentary sitting week, but the Prime Minister allegedly remained unreachable, forcing Smith to relay the warning to Deputy Leader Nicola Willis instead.
+Critics described this as a deliberate attempt to avoid a formal notification that could trigger a leadership challenge.
+At a press conference in Pōkeno on 17 April 2026, Luxon denied the reports, stating he had not been approached by Smith regarding his leadership and that he remained confident in his position.